ansible-ThoTeam/nexus3-oss/README.md

     nexus_api_port: "{{ nexus_default_port }}"
     nexus_api_timeout: 60
 ```
-These vars control how the role connects to the nexus API for provisionning.
+These vars control how the role connects to the nexus API for provisioning.
 **For advance usage only.
 You most probably do not want to change these default settings**

 Note: the `nexus_api_timeout` was added in v2.4.19 and overrides the default
 [`uri` module timeout](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html) of 30s
 for all calls to the API

-### Branding capabalities
+### Branding capabilities
 ```yaml
     nexus_branding_header: ""
     nexus_branding_footer: "Last provisionned {{ ansible_date_time.iso8601 }}"